rbeccapotter/VPD_CBS-TRK-Vaccine_Preventable_Disease_Case_Based_Surveillance/docs/vpd_cbs_tracker_design.md

 ### Use case
 Surveillance is the ongoing systematic identification, collection, collation, analysis and interpretation of disease occurrence and public health event data, for the purposes of taking timely and robust action, such as disseminating the resulting information to the relevant people, for effective and appropriate action ([WHO](https://apps.who.int/iris/bitstream/handle/10665/325015/WHO-AF-WHE-CPI-05.2019-eng.pdf)).
 Surveillance is also essential for planning, implementation, monitoring and evaluation of public health interventions.
 The DHIS2 VPD case-based surveillance package supports one approach to indicator-based surveillance, which is typically characterized as structured information, reported to public health officials mostly from formal sources such as health care providers, following a standardized format or set of indicator definitions ([WHO](https://apps.who.int/iris/bitstream/handle/10665/325015/WHO-AF-WHE-CPI-05.2019-eng.pdf), [US CDC](https://www.cdc.gov/globalhealth/healthprotection/gddopscenter/how.html#:~:text=Indicator%2Dbased%20surveillance%20involves%20reports,the%20information%20obtained%20is%20standardized)).
 Systematic reporting of suspected cases or notifiable conditions through indicator-based surveillance forms one key component of an early warning system.
+VPD surveillance data can also be analyzed and triangulated with immunization programme data by to identify communities with zero-dose or under-immunized populations and inform both supplemental and routine immunization activities.

 ### Intended users
 Through a collaborative process of working with implementing countries and surveillance stakeholders at multiple levels of the health system, the following have been identified as users or potential users of an integrated case-based surveillance system in DHIS2:
 * Health facility staff: facility staff are often the first to report a suspected case through existing passive surveillance systems according to national polivies on reportable diseases and conditions; facility staff may also be engaged in the follow-up of the case's medical care and outcome.
 * District surveillance officers: surveillance officers at district or other sub-national administrative levels may be responsible for completing case investigations based on suspected case reports from facilities; following up case notifications and analyzing disease trends and outbreak alerts for their administrative area.
 * Public health staff: receive alerts for potential disease outbreaks generated by the system; analyze surveillance data for trends that may indicate possible disease outbreaks and plan response activities where appropriate.
+* Immunization programme staff: access and analyze VPD surveillance dashboards and indicators in DHIS2 for triangulating surveillance data with immunization programme data to inform supplemental & routine immunization activities
 * Laboratory staff: receive electronic specimen request forms; may be involved in entering or uploading laboratory results to a longitudinal case record.

 ### Diseases Covered